jose-lainer/lego-crawler/README.md

 * source: Folder with the Python code used for web scraping.
 * dataset: Folder with the resulting dataset in CSV format.
-* Memoria.pdf: PDF document with answers to the project's questions.

 ## Dataset DOI